AlexandrNerf/Uspet-Do-Pari/README.md

 ### To start game you have 2 choices:

 1. ***GitHub Pages (Recommended)***
-- Just run https://alexandrnerf.github.io/Uspet-Do-Pari site and don't care about running.
+- Just run https://alexandrnerf.github.io/Uspet-Do-Pari or https://uspet-do-pari.proffloud.ru site and don't care about running.

 2. ***Run on your own server***
 - To do this - download _main_ branch and start server.py, then go to ***localhost:8000*** and run game with file ***USPET_DO_PARI.html***.